hirbod/react-native-volume-manager/README.md

 ## How to set ringer mode with setRingerMode

-setRingerMode is an async function that sets the given ringer mode to the device and resolves the mode if it is set.
-(Resolves undefined on non-Android devices.)
+`setRingerMode` is an asynchronous function that sets the specified ringer mode on the device and resolves the mode once it is set.
+It returns undefined on non-Android devices.

 ```tsx
 import React from 'react';